 Fund Sponsor & Index

-The fund is managed by Flexshares.
-TLTE has been able to amass assets over $329.01 million, making it one of the average sized ETFs in the Broad Emerging Market ETFs.
-This particular fund, before fees and expenses, seeks to match the performance of the Morningstar Emerging Markets Factor Tilt Index.
+Managed by Flexshares, TLTE has amassed assets over $337.87 million, making it one of the average sized ETFs in the Broad Emerging Market ETFs.
+Before fees and expenses, TLTE seeks to match the performance of the Morningstar Emerging Markets Factor Tilt Index.

 This Index measures the performance of stocks located in emerging countries across the world with increased exposure to small-capitalization and value stocks.
 Stocks that are deemed to be small-capitalization or small-value have an overweighting in the index compared to their weight in a corresponding market-capitalization-weighted index.